Have a concern? We’re here to help

 Step 3: Ask your broker to escalate to a manager and provide a Final Business Decision

-If the Gore Mutual representative is unable to resolve your concern, your broker can escalate the matter to a Gore Mutual manager, who will conduct a thorough review and work towards a resolution.
+If the Gore representative is unable to resolve your concern, your broker can escalate the matter to a Gore manager, who will conduct a thorough review and work towards a resolution.

 Step 4: Contact the Ombudsman